TylerJDev/my-portfolio/content/blog/lets-build-an-accessible-modal-in-react.md

 This should take a minute or two to create the directory and generate the initial project structure as well as install the dependencies it needs.

+Once that has finished, we'll need to go within that directory:

+`cd a11y-modal`

-Once that has finished, we'll need to go within that directory and start our server, we can do this by using;
+We'll then need to start our server, we can do this by using:

 `npm run start`